 Don’t get me wrong, this isn’t always as simple as it sounds, because even among the same breed you’ll be able to find lots of different furry personalities.

-Dogs may not be the same just because they’re a certain breed, but the breed will be a good indicator to determine your dogs’ genetic instincts.
+Not all dogs are same just because they’re a certain breed, but the breed will be a good indicator to determine your dogs’ genetic instincts.

 Which breed is right for you?